omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [Six](https://github.com/matthewrobb/six) Six is a language super-set of JavaScript that enables new syntactic features from the 6th edition of ECMAScript to be used, through a transpiler, in your scripts today.
 * [js--](https://github.com/janpaul123/jsdares/tree/master/app/jsmm-applet/jsmm) JavaScript subset for [interactive/visual programming](http://www.jsdares.com/blindfold).
 * [Latte JS](http://lattejs.com/) Superset of JavaScript (eventually ES6), with similar goals to CoffeeScript, but keeping JS syntax.
+* [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) by Facebook - a superset to add an XML-like syntax to represent HTML elements in React.

 #### Ruby